mukeshlandedworld/sudoku34-microservice/README.md

 - [Docker](https://docs.docker.com/get-docker/): Make sure Docker Desktop or Docker Engine is installed and running on your system.
 - [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html): Install JDK 11 or later.
-- Apache Tomcat (or any other servlet container)
 - curl (for testing with the Sudoku microservice)

 ## Project Structure